safespring/web/content/blogg/2024/2024-03-cinder-csi-volume-provisioner.md

 ---
-title: "Cinder CSI volume provisioner"
+title: "OpenStack Cinder CSI volume provisioner"
 date: "2024-03-13"
 intro: "This guide is designed to help you effortlessly integrate the Cinder CSI Volume Provisioner into your OKD or OpenShift cluster."
 draft: false